OSSHelp/ansible-lxd/README.md

 You may be lacking of [initial-setup](templates/initial-setup.j2) functionality.
 Make sure that you've set the `place_cfg_template` param to `true` (see above).
 If it will not help, describe your problem with an issue, we'll try to investigate and fix it.

 ### I need to set custom subuid/subgid ranges

+**Warning** Changing ranges on systems with already deployed containers will result in invalid permissions on mounted persistent data.
+You can remap permissions with [fuidshift](http://manpages.ubuntu.com/manpages/cosmic/man1/fuidshift.1.html) tool.

 Example of setting custom subuid/subgid ranges with `lxd_set_subuid` and `lxd_set_subgid` dictionaries: